 Although we can still look at the rear-view mirror and recall our experience, with this piece we would like to look ahead and describe some of the features that you might encounter the next time you’ll take a holiday trip away from home.

-The IoT and the path of least resistance go hand-in-hand
+Hotel technology: The IoT and the path of least resistance go hand-in-hand

-At the premise of all this, there’s the following statistic: according to a recent report prepared by Ericsson, in 2014 there were 2.6 billion smartphone users, and the number is predicted to grow up to 6.1 billion by 2020.
+Consider the following statistic: according to a recent report prepared by Ericsson, in 2014 there were 2.6 billion smartphone users, and the number is predicted to grow up to 6.1 billion by 2020.

 Well, we’ve all been there.
 We’ve all got to a hotel after several hours of exhausting travelling only to queue to check-in.
 The reality is that a comfy bed is already waiting for us somewhere in the building, but we still need to go through the hassle of registering ourselves in the hotel’s management system at reception.